-The next step in image SEO should be to make sure that scaled image is served in the smallest file size possible.
-There are tools for that.
-Of course, you could just export the image and test what percentage of quality is acceptable, but I prefer (especially with retina and similar screens) to use 100% quality images.
+The next step in image SEO should be to make sure that scaled image is compressed so it is served in the smallest file size possible.

 Adding the image to your article

-Don’t just stuff it in somewhere.
-I already mentioned adding it close to related textual content.
-That simply helps a lot.
-It makes sure the content is relevant for the image as well, as it is the other way around.
+Now your image is ready to use, don’t just throw it into your article anywhere.
+As mentioned earlier, adding it close to related textual content helps a lot.
+It makes sure the text is as relevant to the image as the image is to the text.

-The caption of the image is the text that accompanies the image.
-If you look at the images in this article, it’s the text in the gray box below it.
-Why is that text important for image SEO as well?
-People use that text in scanning an article.
-Next to headings, people tend to scan the image and include the caption as well in that scan.
-Nielsen actually wrote back in 1997: “Elements that enhance scanning include headings, large type, bold text, highlighted text, bulleted lists, graphics, captions, topic sentences, and tables of contents.”
-In 2012, KissMetric even stated that “Captions under images are read on average 300% more than the body copy itself, so not using them, or not using them correctly, means missing out on an opportunity to engage a huge number of potential readers.”
+The image caption is the text that accompanies the image on the page – if you look at the images in this article, it’s the text in the gray box below each one.
+Why are captions important for image SEO?
+Because people use them when scanning an article.
+People tend to scan headings, images and captions as they scan a web page.
+Back in 1997, Nielsen wrote: “Elements that enhance scanning include headings, large type, bold text, highlighted text, bulleted lists, graphics, captions, topic sentences, and tables of contents.”
+In 2012, KissMetrics went even further, stating that “Captions under images are read on average 300% more than the body copy itself, so not using them, or not using them correctly, means missing out on an opportunity to engage a huge number of potential readers.”

-Do we add captions to all images?
-No. As mentioned, sometimes images just serve another purpose.
-Decide whether the image at hand is an image you want to use for SEO as well or not.
-Keeping over-optimization in mind, I’d say you should add a caption if it would make sense to the visitor if that caption is added.
-Think about the visitor first, don’t add a caption just for image SEO.
+Do you need to add captions to every image?
+No, because sometimes images serve other purposes.
+Decide whether you want to use yours for SEO as well or not.
+Bearing in mind the need to avoid over-optimization, I’d say you should only add captions where it would make sense to the visitor for one to be there.
+Think about the visitor first, and don’t add a caption just for image SEO.

 Alt text and title text

-The alt text (or alt tags) is added to an image so there will be a descriptive text when the image for whatever reason can’t be displayed to the visitor.
+The alt text (or alt tag) is added to an image so there will be descriptive text in place if the image can’t be displayed to the visitor for any reason.
 I can’t put it any better than Wikipedia: “In situations where the image is not available to the reader, perhaps because they have turned off images in their web browser or are using a screen reader due to a visual impairment, the alternative text ensures that no information or functionality is lost.”
-Be sure to add alt texts.
-Make sure the alt text includes the SEO keyword for that page and relates to / describes the image.
+Be sure to add alt text to every image you use, and make sure the alt text includes the SEO keyword for that page (if appropriate) and relates to and/or describes the image.

-When hovering an image, IE shows the alt text as a ‘tooltip’.
-Chrome shows the title text like it was intended.
-Title text for images is similar and a lot of people that use these simply copy the alt text.
-More and more people simply leave these out.
+When hovering over an image, IE shows the alt text as a ‘tooltip’.
+Chrome shows the title text as was intended.
+Title text for images is similar and a lot of people who use titles simply copy the alt text, but more and more people leave them out altogether.
 What is it for?
 “The title attribute can be very useful, but it is not a safe way of providing crucial information.
-Instead, it offers a good way to provide non-essential information, for example, the mood of the image, or what it means in context.” it’s nice to have information indeed, and isn’t taken into account for image SEO.
+Instead, it offers a good way to provide non-essential information, for example, the mood of the image, or what it means in context.” – in other words, it’s ‘nice to have’ information, but isn’t taken into account for image SEO.